 I typically split up my metrics by channel or at least group them into sections.
 Here’s an example slide for Organic metrics:

-And an example for Paid Search and Outreach metrics:
+And an example for Paid Search and Off-Page SEO metrics:

 I automate as much as possible within these reports so that we can consistently see changes among our explicitly provided competitors and identify new ones that may crop up.

 Anything that has an API is tapped into and set up to pull specific metrics.
 However, some metrics can be pulled without any additional configurations and others that, unfortunately, can’t be pulled automatically.
 This is the order I work in, from most preferred to last resort:

 - Use a built-in connector in Google Sheets, like Supermetrics or the Google Analytics Add-on